XR Expectations | A Symphony of Senses

 A familiar example, how we move around in a virtual world, is one of the most common design issues VR developers have to deal with.
 In real life, it’s easy to walk through real space to get somewhere we can see.
 If we walk towards a distant horizon in VR, sooner or later we’re going to walk into a real-world wall, or trip over a real-world table that we can’t see while we’re in VR.
 So there’s always been a need to move through a VR world without moving too far in the real world.

 The problem is, navigating around and moving our bodies through the world is something that almost all of us are intimately familiar with, having done it every day of our lives since we could first walk.
-The whole process of walking and steering and balancing is something most of us are incredibly familiar with.
-Nature has made us fantastically adept at it.
-A lifetime of practice has made it effortless.
+Nature has made us fantastically adept at walking and steering and balancing, and a lifetime of practice has made it effortless.
 We adjust our balance, our speed, our trajectory as we walk, with nothing more than a thought.
 For most of us, it’s the most natural thing in the world.

 VR locomotion has this exact problem.
 If you’ve ever fallen over because you stood up and put your weight on a foot that has ‘gone to sleep’ (known as paresthesia), or veered and staggered about because you confused your cerebellum with alcohol (known as a great night out), or then you’ve got first-hand experience of how quickly that finely tuned symphony can fall apart when the incoming data we’re getting in is incomplete or distorted.
 Our poor cerebellum is doing the best it can to conduct as normal, but it can’t keep the tune together for long when important parts of the symphony start going missing.